Skip to Main Content

 Instructor Presence & Communication: Instructors maintain ongoing communication and presence in their courses.

-• Post a Welcome Announcement with instructor name, course begin/end dates, and instructions to go to Content to begin
+• Post a brief Welcome Announcement that includes instructions to go to Content to begin

 • Post a weekly informative announcement that provides reminders of assignment deadlines

-• Respond to student emails within 24 hours Monday through Friday; let students know availability and when emails will be checked over weekend
+• Respond to student emails within 24 hours Monday through Friday; let students know your availability and when emails will be checked over the weekend

 Rationale/Purpose: